Instructions for Reviewers

-Reviewers serve as Editorial Review Board members or as guest reviewers.
-There are two major responsibilities for JAAL reviewers: 1) promoting the journal; 2) reviewing selected manuscripts.
+Reviewers serve as Editorial Review Board members or as ad hoc reviewers.
+There are two major responsibilities for JAAL reviewers: promoting the journal and reviewing selected manuscripts.
 Both responsibilities are important for the success of the journal.

-Promoting the Journal: Those reviewing for the journal are asked to promote JAAL by submitting their own manuscripts for review, by recommending and encouraging other potential authors, by introducing the journal to potential readers and subscribers; and/or by communicating formally and informally with the editors about issues of relevance to the journal.
-All reviewers are invited to attend a formal business meeting held annually at the ILA conference and are encouraged to contact the editors at any time during the year with issues, concerns and topics for editors to consider.
+Promoting the Journal: Those reviewing for the journal are asked to promote JAAL by submitting their own manuscripts for review, by recommending and encouraging other potential authors, by introducing the journal to potential readers and subscribers, and/or by communicating formally and informally with the editors about issues of relevance to the journal.

-Knowledgeable.
-All reviewers are selected by the editors because they believe the reviewer is well qualified in the field of literacy education.
+Knowledgeable: Each reviewer is selected by the editors because they believe the reviewer is well qualified in the field of literacy education.
 However, reviewers should have basic knowledge about the specific area or topic of the manuscript under review.
-Please select your areas of expertise carefully so that only appropriate manuscripts may be sent to you.
+In your Manuscript Central profile, select your areas of expertise carefully so only appropriate manuscripts will be sent to you.
 Typically, reviewers select between six and eight keywords.

-Internet-connected (wired).
-High-speed Internet connection, e-mail, and up-to-date browser software are required as the manuscript review process is conducted entirely online.
+Internet-Connected: A high-speed Internet connection, e-mail, and up-to-date browser software are required, as the manuscript review process is conducted entirely online.

-Responsible.
-Reviews need to be completed by the date indicated.
-If you are unable to meet the deadline, contact the editorial office immediately.
-Also, in completing your review be mindful of the information listed below.
+Responsible: Reviews need to be completed by the due date.
+If you are unable to meet the deadline, contact the JAAL editorial office at firstname.lastname@example.org immediately.

 What Makes a Good Review?